Aug 16

 Suggested Activity

-In addition to the parades on Saturday and Sunday, there is a pre-event on the Friday called “Awa Night” with food and drink stalls filling the streets of the Ichibanchō shopping street.
+In addition to the parades on Saturday and Sunday, there is usually a pre-event on the Friday called “Awa Night” with food and drink stalls filling the streets of the Ichibanchō shopping street.

 Organizers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.